 Every knot is presented as a closed braid.
 The braid index of a knot is the minimum number of strings of a braid needed for the knot to be presented as a closed braid.
 The MFW inequality gives a lower bound of the braid index of a knot by applying the v-span of the HOMFLYPT polynomial.
 Since Kanenobu knots k(n) (n = 0, 1, 2, ...) have the same HOMFLYPT polynomial, it is not easy to determine the braid index $\beta(k(n))$ of k(n).
-We give a sharper lower bound of $\beta(k(n))$ by applying the (2, q)-cable version of the $\Gamma$ -polynomial.
+We give a sharper lower bound of $\beta(k(n))$ by applying the (2, q)-cabling of the Γ -polynomial.

-• On the arc index of Kanenobu knots (Joint work with Hwa Jeong Lee (KAIST))
+• On the arc index of Kanenobu knots (Joint work with Hwa Jeong Lee)

 Every knot has an arc presentation.
 The arc index of a knot is the minimum number of pages needed for the knot to be presented as an arc presentation.
 The MB inequality gives a lower bound of the arc index of a knot by applying the a-span of the Kauffman polynomial.
-Since Kanenobu knots k(n) $(n=0,1,2,\ldots)$ have the same a-span of the Kauffman polynomials, it is not easy to determine the arc index $\alpha(k(n))$ of k(n).
-We construct "canonical cabling algorithm" which gives sharper upper bounds of the arc index of cable knots and give a sharper lower bound of $\alpha(k(n))$ by applying "canonical cabling algorithm" and the (2,q)-cable version of the $\Gamma$ -polynomial.
+Since Kanenobu knots k(n)(n = 0, 1, 2, ...) have the same a-span of the Kauffman polynomials, it is not easy to determine the arc index $\alpha(k(n))$ of k(n).
+We construct "canonical cabling algorithm" which gives sharper upper bounds of the arc index of cable knots and give a sharper lower bound of $\alpha(k(n))$ by applying "canonical cabling algorithm" and the (2, q)-cabling of the Γ -polynomial.

-• The (p,q)-cable version of the $\Gamma$ -polynomial for mutant knots
+• The (p,q)-cabling of the Γ -polynomial for mutant knots

 A mutant knot is a possibly different knot obtained from a knot by an operation called mutation.
-It is known that many knot invariants are invariant under mutation, for example, the HOMFLYPT and Kauffman polynomials, and their (2,q)-cable versions are invariant under mutation.
-On the other hand, it is known that the (3,q)-cable version of the HOMFLYPT polynomial distinguishes a mutant knot pair.
-We show that the (3,q)-cable version of the $\Gamma$ -polynomial is invariant under mutation.
-(Recently, Tetsuya Ito showed that the (p,q)-cable version of the $\Gamma$ -polynomial is invariant under mutation for any coprime integers p(>0) and q.)
+It is known that many knot invariants are invariant under mutation, for example, the HOMFLYPT and Kauffman polynomials, and their (2, q)-cablings are invariant under mutation.
+On the other hand, it is known that the (3, q)-cabling of the HOMFLYPT polynomial distinguishes a mutant knot pair.
+We show that the (3, q)-cabling of the Γ -polynomial is invariant under mutation.
+(Recently, Tetsuya Ito showed that the (p, q)-cabling of the Γ -polynomial is invariant under mutation for any coprime integers p(> 0)and q.)

-• A characterization of the $\Gamma$ -polynomials of knots with clasp number at most two
+\bullet A characterization of the $\Gamma\mbox{-}polynomials$ of knots with clasp number at most two

 Every knot bounds a singular disk with only clasp singularities, which is called a clasp disk.
 The clasp number of a knot is the minimum number of clasp singularities among all clasp disks of the knot.
 It is known that the Conway polynomials of knots with clasp number at most two are characterized.
-We characterize the $\Gamma$ -polynomials of knots with clasp number at most two.
+We characterize the Γ -polynomials of knots with clasp number at most two.

-• Studies on the (2,1)-cable version of the $\Gamma$ -polynomial
+• Studies on the (2, 1)-cabling of the Γ -polynomial

-Since it is known that the $\Gamma$ -polynomial is computable in polynomial time, the (p,q)-cable version of the $\Gamma$ -polynomial is also computable in polynomial time.
-We show that the (2,1)-cable version of the $\Gamma$ -polynomial completely classifies the unoriented knots with up to ten crossings including the chirality information.
-Moreover, we show that there exist infinitely many knots with the trivial (2,1)-cable version of the $\Gamma$ -polynomial.
-Furthermore, we see that the knots have the trivial $\Gamma$ -polynomial, the trivial first coefficient HOMFLYPT and Kauffman polynomials.
+Since it is known that the Γ -polynomial is computable in polynomial time, the (p,q)-cabling of the Γ polynomial is also computable in polynomial time.
+We show that the (2, 1)-cabling of the Γ -polynomial completely classifies the unoriented knots with up to ten crossings including the chirality information.
+Moreover, we show that there exist infinitely many knots with the trivial (2, 1)-cabling of the Γ -polynomial.
+Furthermore, we see that the knots have the trivial Γ -polynomial, the trivial first coefficient HOMFLYPT and Kauffman polynomials.